hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

   (Optional)
   Specifies parameters that will be used for generating initial DnsKeys for this ManagedZone.
-If you provide a spec for keySigning or zoneSigning, you must also provide one for the other.
+If you provide a spec for keySigning or zoneSigning, you must also provide one for the other. default_key_specs can only be updated when the state is `off`.
 Structure is documented below.

 The `default_key_specs` block supports: